Change accessibility Google translate Change contrast Font size

 FRA’s will be undertaken in accordance with regulations.

 Unless there is reason to expect serious deficiencies in structural fire protection, such as inadequate compartmentalisation or poor fire stopping a Type 3 – Common parts and flats (non-destructive) inspection will be undertaken.
-A Type 3 survey will inspect a sample of flats and look for any deficiencies in the fire detection, fire doors and means of escape.
+A Type 3 survey will inspect a sample of flats and look for any deficiencies in fire detection, fire doors and means of escape.

 Where doubt exists or concerns are raised as part of the FRA process a full compartmentation survey by a suitably qualified contractor will be undertaken.